SumZer0-git/EDAPGui/readme.md

    overshoot or undershoot.
 The algorithm attempts to align the nav point on the Y axis (north or south, depending on which is closer)
  * Have seen a few cases where after doing refueling, depending on ship acceleration, we don't get away from Sun far enough before engaging FSD and can over heat
+ * Not much of a limitation, but if you in the core of the galaxy (high density stars), when pitching up for sun advoidance and the galaxy "edge" is right above the sun, the AP will continue to pitch up above that region due to "brightness" of the region.
+So in that System there will be no fuel scooping as would be too far away from Sun.
+Luckily seems to only happen on occasionally and will fuel scoop in next system

 ## Elite Dangerous, Role Play and Autopilot
 * I am a CMDR in the Elite Dangerous universe and I have a trusty Diamondback Explorer